MOROLAYOH/E-commerce-sales/README.md

 ‎
 - ‎Payment Type : Analyze which payment methods are mostly used by the customers.

-- ‎Country Revenue:  Analyze revenue generated from each country ‎
+- ‎Country Revenue :  Analyze revenue generated from each country ‎
 #### ‎Slicers